Rumbie-Mudzie7/Restaurant-page/README.md

-# Library
+# Restaurant-Page
-The Library project demonstrates the Authors' understanding of JavaScript fundamentals, that include Objects and Object Constructors, DOM Manipulation, among others, by implementing the following requirements of the project:
+The Restaurant-page project demonstrates the Author' understanding of JavaScript fundamentals, that include Modules, ES6 concepts and DOM Manipulation, among others, by implementing the following requirements of the project:

-1. Setting up the project with skeleton HTML5/CSS3 and JS files.
+1. Initializing the project with npm and setting up webpack.

-2. Adding a function to the script that can take the user’s input and store the new book objects into an array.

-3. Adding buttons to allow users to create, delete a book, and change the `read status` of a book.
+2. Creating a src and dist directory with the following contents:
+    - an index.js file in src.
+    - an index.html file in dist.

+3. Using the DOM Manipulation to manipulate HTML elements in JavaScript.

+4. Setting up the restaurant site to use tabbed browsing to access the Contact and Menu pages.

 ## Built With

-- HTML5, JavaScript and CSS3
+- HTML5, JavaScript, ES6 and CSS3

 ## Getting Started